MartinMirza/OctoEngine/README.md

 # OctoEngine
-Simple game engine build on top of SDL2 (because Im constantly switching environments - juggling win, mac and linux platforms) that is being developed as a learning project.
+Simple game engine build on top of SDL2 that is being developed as a learning project.

 Dependencies: